Health system: Goals

 According to the World Health Organization (WHO), the directing and coordinating authority for health within the United Nations system, healthcare systems' goals are good health for the citizens, responsiveness to the expectations of the population, and fair means of funding operations.
 Progress towards them depends on how systems carry out four vital functions: provision of health care services, resource generation, financing, and stewardship.
 Other dimensions for the evaluation of health systems include quality, efficiency, acceptability, and equity.
 They have also been described in the United States as "the five C's": Cost, Coverage, Consistency, Complexity, and Chronic Illness.
 Also, continuity of health care is a major goal.

-Definitions

-Often health system has been defined with a reductionist perspective.
-Some authors have developed arguments to expand the concept of health systems, indicating additional dimensions that should be considered:
+Definition